By using routing rules, you can change default Ares processes by having the system automatically skip or add steps to the basic Reserves process.

 Description |

-Moves John Doe and Jane Doe requests to Awaiting Supervisor Review |
+Moves John Doe and Jane Doe requests to Awaiting Supervisor Review. |